Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Introduction

 where $\daleth: E \rightarrow{} \mathbb{Z}^{\geq}$ is a function from the edge set of the graph to non-negative integers, mapping $e$ to absolute value of its DD.
 Similarly, for directed graphs, we define directed DD (diDD) as follows

 where $e=(v, u)$ is the directed edge from $v$ to $u$ and $\daleth_{\rightarrow{}}: E \rightarrow{} \mathbb{Z}$ has the entire set of integers as its codomain.
+Note that there are four possible ways to define the directed DD (diDD), corresponding to the four permutations of in- or out- degree of the head vertex minus in- or out- degree of the tail vertex.
+The variation given in Eq. \ref{eq:di_degdiff_unweighted} is most consistent with the orientation on the edge and the direction of potential flow.
 After verifying that this simple and elegant network measure meaningfully captures structural similarities and differences, we here show that DD is independently informative and capable of characterizing network structure.
-Importantly, DD of edges, through (indirect) quantification of the contribution of individual edges to the GA, is the atomic root of assortativity as illustrated in Figure \ref{fig1}.
+Importantly, DD of edges, through (indirect) quantification of the contribution of individual edges to the GA, is the basic unit of assortativity, as illustrated in Figure \ref{fig1}.
 Furthermore, we provide an explanation as to why DD can characterize structural heterogeneity in mixing patterns, a feature that is lost due to averaging when employing the measures GA or LNA.
 In Figure \ref{fig2}, we show three graphs with same degree sequence and same GA that have different DD distributions.

 The remainder of this paper is organized as follows.
 In the next section, we derive the analytical formulae for DD distribution in Erd\"{o}s-R\'{e}nyi (ER) random graphs and Barab\'{a}si-Albert (BA) scale-free graphs.
 We also show the connection between DD distribution and GA.
-Thereafter, in the \textit{Computational results} section, we present our numerical results for the DD distribution in diverse model and real networks.
+Thereafter, in the \textit{Computational results} section, we present our numerical results for the DD distribution in diverse synthetic and real networks.
 We also report our computations showing the importance of DD for topological robustness in networks.
 Lastly, we conclude with a summary and future outlook.